Inspector general: Sweden

+Tanzania

+The inspector general of police is the highest rank in the Tanzania Police Force.

 Turkey

 In Turkey the office of an Inspector General was created in 1927 and disestablished in 1952.
 He ruled with martial law and over all military, juridical and civilian matters.

+Uganda

+The inspector general of police is the highest rank in the Uganda Police Force.
+Since 2001, the position has been held by a two-star military general of the Uganda People's Defense Force.

 United Kingdom

 Military

 In the British tradition, an inspector general is usually a senior military officer responsible for the inspection of military units to ensure that they meet appropriate standards of training and efficiency.
 Unlike American inspectors general, they do not usually have an investigative or law enforcement function.

 For many years the Royal Air Force maintained a post of inspector general.

 Police

 The commanding officers of the Royal Irish Constabulary (and later of the Royal Ulster Constabulary until replaced by chief constable) and many Commonwealth police forces also bore the title of inspector general of police and it is still used in India and some other former British territories.

 The inspector general is also the name given to the chief executive officer of the Insolvency Service.

 Inspector and variants of it are rank titles of officers in the police of Britain and most Commonwealth countries.